Traditional Medicines and OTC Products

-Medicinal products can be advertised only if they have received marketing authorization.
+Medicinal products can be advertised only if they have received marketing authorisation.

 As far as traditional, herbal, complementary and alternative products are non-prescription products, they can be advertised to the general public.
 The advertising of non-prescription medicines (including traditional herbal and homeopathic products) shall not contain any misleading information and any promise for pecuniary or non-pecuniary benefit.
 In particular, the content of an advertisement of medicinal products comply with the data of the current summary of product characteristics and only the approved therapeutic indications may be claimed.

 4. What are the regulatory requirements for over-the-counter (non-prescription) medications?

 OTC (over-the-counter) products can be marketed in Bulgaria only if they have received marketing authorisation or registration certificate and the marketing authorisation/registration certificate holder has to be registered in EEA.

 OTC products generally follow the same regulatory requirements as to marketing authorisation/registration, manufacturing, placing on the market, wholesale and retail trade, clinical trials, pharmacovigilance, etc.

 The main differences from prescription medicines apply to dispensing, advertising and pricing and reimbursement.
 Unlike prescription medicines, OTC products can be advertised to the general public and can be sold through the internet by websites maintained by pharmacies or drugstores.

 On the other hand, OTC products are not reimbursed or paid by public funds of the National Health Insurance Fund or the state or municipalities.

 5. Are there any limitations on locations or channels through which OTC products may be sold?